evidentlyai/evidently/docs/book/reports/target-drift.md

 # Target (Prediction) Drift Report

-If you want to visually explore the prediction or target drift, you can create a Report and use the `TargetDriftPreset`.
+If you want to visually explore the prediction or target drift, you can create a new Report object and use the `TargetDriftPreset`.

 ## Code example